KFWD: Sale to WRNN-TV Associates

-On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City-based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KFWD) and one Class A station from NRJ.
+On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City–based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KFWD) and one Class A station from NRJ.
 The sale was approved by the FCC on January 23, and was completed on February 4, 2020.

 From February 1 until February 4, 2020, WRNN-TV Associates operated KFWD under a short-term local marketing agreement (LMA) while it awaited full consummation of its purchase.
 KFWD dropped its affiliation with the Sonlife Broadcasting Network, and began airing WRNN-TV's independent network RNN on its primary channel.
 RNN's schedule consisted primarily of infomercials, with occasional religious, E/I, and news/talk (Richard French Live) programs.

 Later, KFWD reinstated the Sonlife Broadcasting Network affiliation on subchannel 52.3.

 On May 20, 2021, RNN and iMedia Brands announced an agreement to affiliate most of RNN's television stations (including KFWD) with home shopping network ShopHQ.
 KFWD began carrying ShopHQ programming on June 28, 2021.
-RNN's educational/informational programming and Richard French Live continues to air, but in different timeslots than before.
+RNN's educational/informational programming and Richard French Live continues to air, but in different timeslots than before and retooled from its previous investigative news format.

+Beginning in 2024, WRNN's station group switched affiliations again, this time to Shop LC while keeping its primary home shopping format.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Prior to becoming a MundoFox affiliate, KFWD carried a standard definition simulcast of its main channel on digital subchannel 52.2.